vmassuchetto/scrolldeck-markdown/README.md

 modified in the `parts` and `css` folder.
 The `$.scrolldeck` jQuery call can be modified in the `parts/footer.html` file.

+The first slider with bigger and centered texts is located in the `parts/header.html` file.

 A sample presentation is something like:

     # Main Section